zitadel/zitadel/docs/docs/apis/actions/modules.md

   - `headers`
     Overwrites the default headers.
 One of the following types
     - `map[string] string`
-      The value is splitted into seperate values after each comma `,`.
+      The value is split into separate values after each comma `,`.
     - `map[string] Array of string`
       The value is a string array
     - default: